Diversity, inclusion and support

 What is Available?

-We recognise everybody is an individual and has different needs therefore the Positive Action Team (PAT) offer a variety of initiatives such as providing appropriate advice, encouragement and support throughout the recruitment process specifically for people who are underrepresented within the organisation.
+We recognise everybody is an individual and has different needs therefore the Diversity, Equality and Inclusion team offer a variety of initiatives such as providing appropriate advice, encouragement and support throughout the recruitment process specifically for people who are underrepresented within the organisation.

 Positive Action Myths